Crash Bandicoot 2: Cortex Strikes Back: Sales and awards

-Crash Bandicoot 2 was a commercial hit.
+In its first month of release, Crash Bandicoot 2 was the seventh best-selling home console game in the United States, and peaked as the fourth best-selling game the following two months.
 By late February 1998, its sales has reached 1 million units in the United States, 800,000 units in Japan, and 340,000 units in Europe.
-By February 1999, 4.08 million copies of Crash Bandicoot had been shipped to retailers worldwide; the NPD Group reported sell-through of 1.49 million copies in North America alone.
+It reappeared in the top 20 best-selling chart in September 1998 and the remainder of the year.
+According to the NPD Group, it was the ninth best-selling video game of 1998 by unit sales.
+By February 1999, 4.08 million copies of Crash Bandicoot 2 had been shipped to retailers worldwide; the NPD Group reported sell-through of 1.49 million copies in North America alone.
+It stayed within the best-seller chart for the first four months of 1999.
 By December 2007, Cortex Strikes Back had sold 3.78 million units in the United States and 1.3 million in Japan.
 This makes it one of the best-selling PlayStation video games of all time.
 The game's success resulted in its re-release for the Sony Greatest Hits lineup on August 30, 1998, and for the Platinum Range in 1999.
 The game replaced Crash Bandicoot as the highest-selling non-Japanese title in Japan, selling over 800,000 copies by April 1998.
-Cortex Strikes Back was initially released on the European PlayStation Network on July 26, 2007, but was withdrawn on August 7, 2007, along with Spyro 2: Gateway to Glimmer and MediEvil, as a precautionary measure when the latter two games experienced technical problems.
-The game was released on the North American PlayStation Network on January 10, 2008, and re-released on the European PlayStation Network on February 2, 2011.

 Crash Bandicoot 2 was nominated for "Console Game of the Year" and "Console Action Game of the Year" at the inaugural Interactive Achievement Awards.